Georgetown-IR-Lab/ExtendedSumm/README.md

 ### Training
 The full training scripts are inside `train.sh` bash file.
-To run it on your own machine, let's take a look at some items that you should probably change to fit in your needs:
+To run it on your machine, you will need to change the directories to fit in your needs:

 ```
 ...

 DATA_PATH=/path/to/dataset/torch-files/
 MODEL_PATH=/path/to/saved/model/